Killers of Las Vegas cops harbored anti-government ideology

 Information about the suspects gleaned from police and social media painted a picture of a pair with increasingly extremist views on government and law enforcement, culminating in an ominous Facebook post a day before the shooting.

 “The dawn of a new day.
-May all of our coming sacrifices be worth it,” Jerad Miller wrote on Saturday.
+May all of our coming sacrifices be worth it,” Jerad Miller posted on his Facebook page on Saturday.

-Police said the Millers, who married in 2012 in Indiana, had expressed support in social media for renegade Nevada rancher Cliven Bundy, whose property was the scene of a high-profile April standoff between federal agents and Bundy supporters over a forced round-up of his cattle from public land.
+Police said the Millers, who were married in 2012 in Indiana, had expressed support in social media for renegade Nevada rancher Cliven Bundy, and the husband claimed to have been present at the standoff between federal agents and militia members at Bundy’s ranch in April, police said.

-McMahill said investigators were looking into any possible ties between the couple and right-wing extremist groups, as well as any links to the Bundy ranch action, which became a magnet for anti-government militiamen angry over what they viewed as federal overreach.
+McMahill said Jerad Miller wrote on Facebook that he had been “kicked out” of the Bundy ranch because of his criminal history and background.
+McMahill said investigators were still looking into the couple’s ties to right-wing extremist groups.

-Bundy’s son, Ammon Bundy, told Reuters the Millers had indeed been at the family’s Bunkerville ranch, but that militia members asked them to leave because of “radical conduct.”
-He did not know the nature of the behavior that got them ousted or how long they stayed.
+He said police had not yet confirmed whether Jerad Miller had turned up at the Bundy ranch, where federal agents and Bundy supporters clashed over a forced round-up of his cattle on public land.

 Amanda Miller’s Facebook page contains photos of the couple dressed as comic book villains The Joker and Harley Quinn, and the Las Vegas Review-Journal reported the couple were known to dress as characters and pose with tourists on Las Vegas’ popular Fremont Street area.